 Different names for vacation rental agreements

 It’s not easy keeping up with all the terms in the vacation rental industry.
-To avoid confusion, we’ve compiled a list of names that vacation rental agreements are known by:
+To avoid confusion, we’ve compiled a list of names that vacation rental agreements are known by to assure you that they’re all the same thing:

 Why do you need a vacation rental contract?

 As cumbersome as it may sound, having a vacation rental agreement is essential for your business, your guests, and yourself.
-Most hosts shy away from diving too deep into the legality of a vacation rental agreement, as the paperwork can be tedious at best and time-consuming.
+Most hosts shy away from diving too deep into the legality of a vacation rental agreement, as the paperwork can be tedious and time-consuming.
 Regardless of the initial effort required, the payout is well worth it.
+Here’s why…

 Protect your property

 “But what about my vacation house rules?” some hosts might wonder.
-Also essential, your house rules will keep your guests informed about how to treat your property, but it won’t bind them to anything.
+Your house rules are also essential and help keep your guests informed about how to treat your property, but simple house rules won’t bind them to anything—legally, at least.
 House rules are more of a guide and an outline of your expectations rather than a formal agreement.

-The short-term rental contract is a formal agreement for guests to follow the rules and to cover for you even if they don’t.
+The short-term rental contract is a formal agreement guests sign stating they’ll follow the rules (and cover you even if they don’t).
 You have it in writing that they consented to your rules and expectations, so if they break that agreement, you have something to fall back on.
 This is especially important if you’re planning to file a claim through an OTA or third-party insurance, as they’ll want to see as much proof as possible.

 Set expectations

 Naturally, you want to be the best host possible for your guests.
 Nevertheless, misunderstandings and missed expectations happen.
 Every accommodation is different, and sometimes guests bring old standards into new spaces.
 Maybe in their last accommodation, they had room service or airport pick-up included, but what if that’s not the case at your property?
-Make things clear so they can have a bar set for your accommodation.
+Making things clear from the start fosters transparency and communication while setting standards and expectations.

-On the other hand, this also allows them to maximize their stay.
+Those standards and expectations also allow them to maximize and enjoy their stay.
 If they didn’t previously know that check-out was at 2 o’clock, maybe they’ll be happy to get more out of their time at your property.
 Guiding guests through an outline of their stay with the short-term rental agreement will keep them satisfied.

-Remember that the vacation rental contract is a guide for host expectations, but also the expectations of your guests.
-This provides a clear profile of what type of guest you’re looking for.
+With the right short-term vacation rental agreement, you’re helping set more than expectations for your accommodation; you’re also showing guests what you expect of them, too, as clear vacation rental contracts provide a profile of what type of guest you’re looking for.
 If your property has a strict ‘no extra guests’ rule and bans parties, then a group of spring-breakers might not agree to your terms, and that’s okay!

-Ultimately, you want to only host guests that are suitable for your property, to ensure that everyone has a good time, yourself included.
-By outlining the trip guidelines in the short-term rental contract, you help to make sure you’re only welcoming guests that are a good fit for your home, saving you from future headaches or negative reviews.
+Ultimately, you want to host guests that are suitable for and respectful of your property to ensure that everyone has a good time, yourself included.
+By outlining the trip guidelines in the short-term rental contract, you help to make sure you’re only welcoming guests who are a good fit for your home, saving you from future headaches or negative reviews.

 Collect fees and payments without issues

-Many hosts choose to style their stays as more of an “a-la-carte” way of doing things.
-That’s to say that instead of including some extras in the stay, they become additional charges when the guest requests them.
+Many hosts these days choose to style their stays in an “a la carte” way.
+That’s to say that instead of automatically including some extras in the nightly price, they add those on as additional charges only when a guest requests them.

 Is a short-term rental agreement mandatory?

-We know it sounds like a hassle.
-You’ve already listed your vacation rental rules and, in a sense, had your guests agree to your terms when they hit “book,” so what’s the sake of having a short-term rental agreement on top of all the other necessary paperwork?
+We know it sounds like a hassle—you’ve already listed your vacation rental rules and, in a sense, had your guests agree to your terms when they hit “book,” so what’s the point of having a short-term rental agreement on top of all the other necessary paperwork?

 Property data

-The most basic thing that should appear in any vacation rental contract is the property details that are going to be made available to guests.
-We’re talking about:
+The most basic thing that should appear in any short-term rental agreement is the property details, including:

 Guest data

-The other information that should always appear in the vacation home rental contract is the personal data of the guests staying there.
-You might want to consider asking for:
+The other essential information that should always appear in the vacation rental contract is the personal data of the guests staying there.
+Ask for guests’:

 Capacity limits